TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/spi_peripheral_repeated_fifo_dma_interrupts/README.md

 Ensure that the SPI Peripheral example is running **before** starting the SPI Controller example.

 Once the example is started, the SPI Peripheral will wait to receive data.
 Every time data is received, LED0 will toggle.
+The USER_TEST pin will toggle with LED1.
 When the Controller initiates a transfer with the Peripheral, the Peripheral will transmit a data packet of {'x', 0x2, 0x3, 0x4}, where 'x' starts at '0' and should increment every time the Peripheral example sends a new data packet.

 An optional SW breakpoint can be uncommented in the application to check the results of the received data.
 If this example is used with the spi_controller_repeated_multibyte_fifo_dma_interrupts example, the expected data that will be received in gRxPacket is {'M', 'S', 'P', 'x'}, where 'x' starts at '0' and should increment every time the Controller example sends a new data packet.